 \subsection{Disturbance Rejection in position control mode}

 The objective of this experiment is to evaluate the actuator response to unexpected external disturbances in both SEA and PEA operating modes.
 The motor was commanded to hold a fixed horizontal position using position control with gain $K_p = 30$.
-External disturbances were introduced by striking the mass arm with a rubber mallet to generate impulsive impacts.
+External disturbances were introduced by manually striking the mass arm with a rubber mallet to generate impulsive impacts.
+The mallet force was not instrumented and the applied energy was not controlled to a fixed value across trials.
 Six impacts were recorded in SEA mode and five in PEA mode.
-Peak deflection was defined as the maximum angular deviation from the commanded position after impact.
-Settling time was measured from the impact instant until the position remained within $\pm 0.5^\circ$ of the commanded position.
-This threshold corresponds to five times the encoder noise floor ($\pm0.1^\circ$), ensuring that measured oscillations are mechanical rather than sensor noise.
+Peak deflection was the maximum angular deviation after impact.
+Settling time was measured until the position remained within $\pm 0.5^\circ$ of the command, five times the encoder noise floor ($\pm0.1^\circ$).

 Fig.~\ref{fig:disturbance} shows the impulse responses for both modes.
 The initial negative deflection in the SEA trace corresponds to the arm settling at the commanded position before disturbance and is excluded from analysis.
 Averaged across trials, the mean peak deflection in SEA mode is $2.26\times$ larger than in PEA mode ($5.2^\circ$ vs.\ $2.3^\circ$), while the mean settling time is $3.45\times$ longer ($1380$\,ms vs.\ $400$\,ms).